townofus-pl/AleLuduMod/README.md

 #

-This mod unlocks the possibility to show more than 15 players on screen during an meeting hud, vitals and shapeshifter menu.
+This mod unlocks the possibility to show more than 15 players on screen during an Meeting, Vitals and Shapeshifter Menu.

 > [!Warning]
 > AleLuduMod **doesn't** work with official regions from Innersloth.
 It is recommended to use modded regions.\